advance100/doc_webpack/configuration.md

 > Default: `["web_modules", "node_modules"]`

+> Note: Passing `"../someDir"` isn't expected here.
+Just use a directory name, not a relative path.

 ### `resolve.fallback`

-A directory (or array of directories), in which webpack should look for modules that weren't fount in `resolve.root` or `resolve.modulesDirectories`.
+A directory (or array of directories **absolute paths**), in which webpack should look for modules that weren't fount in `resolve.root` or `resolve.modulesDirectories`.

 ### `resolve.extensions`